My goal as rabbi is to help others cultivate their relationship with Torah and Jewish wisdom in order to find meaning and joy.

 Rabbi Justin Goldstein was born and raised near Chicago, Illinois.
 Justin discovered his love of Scripture while attending Hampshire College in Amherst, Massachusetts, where he began studying in 1999.
 Leading up to his graduation in 2003, Justin produced an original translation and commentary of most of the Book of Genesis, and was inspired through that process to eventually invest years learning traditional Jewish texts and moved to Los Angeles, California to begin rabbinical school.
 Ordained in 2011 by the Ziegler School of Rabbinic Studies at the American Jewish University where a deepened respect and admiration for Jewish culture and heritage crystallized, Rabbi Goldstein contextualizes life in the 21st century within the timeless wisdom of the Jewish tradition.

 Following his studies, Justin and his family moved from Los Angeles to Bangor, Maine to serve in his first rabbinic position at Congregation Beth Israel, a 125 year old community which is the longest perpetually functioning synagogue in the state.
 A small but active and committed community, Rabbi Goldstein fostered the continuity of a multi-generational congregation while bringing an innovative spirit and creative approach to establishing a culture of learning.
 While in Maine, Rabbi Goldstein was a volunteer board member of Maine Interfaith Power and Light and also assisted with the Advisory Panel for the Judaic Studies program at the University of Maine.
-Currently, Justin serves as the rabbi of Congregation Beth Israel in Asheville, NC where he lives with his wife and daughter.
+Currently, Justin serves as the rabbi of Congregation Beth Israel in Asheville, NC where he lives with his daughter.

 A 2012-2013 Rabbis Without Borders Fellow, Rabbi Goldstein is committed to respecting all expressions of the Jewish tradition, recognizing that there is truth even in perspectives with which we may disagree and that a truly pluralist era in our history would benefit the Jewish people and the societies in which we live.